 Asana is a popular web and mobile application designed to help distributed teams organize, track and manage their work.
 One of the best things about Asana is its simple and easy-to-use interface.
 It gives you flexibility over how your project board looks, lets you easily move task lists around and highlights project due dates, assignees and progress.
 You also have access to an activity feed on your dashboard to see what your team is currently working on.
 Asana makes it possible to work on projects with your entire team, even if you are not physically together.

 4. IT enablement: Okta

 Okta is an access-management platform that secures a company’s critical resources and provides a single sign-on solution for employees.
 With Okta, IT can manage employees’ access to any application or device, regardless of their location.
 It comes with built-in reporting and integrates deeply with cloud, mobile and on-premises applications, directories and identity management systems.

 5. File management and sharing: Google Docs

 As part of the G Suite apps, Google Docs let you create and work on documents with people inside and outside your organization and see live edits as others type and communicate through a built-in chat feature.
-Since the documents are stored on Google Drive, you don’t need to install a program on your computer to use it, and you can access the documents from anywhere you have an internet connection.
+Since the documents are stored on Google Drive, you don’t need to install a program on your computer to use it, and you can access and sign the documents from anywhere you have an internet connection.
 Essentially, workers from all over the world can work on the same file at the same time for increased collaboration and productivity.